ExaBiome

 • Scalable HipMer and MetaHipMer performance was demonstrated on over 1,000 nodes.

-• In less than 1 h, 383 million proteins were clustered on 729 Summit nodes.
+• The protein clustering software HipMCL was successfully used to cluster 662 million protein sequences in parallel using over 2k Cori nodes within a few hours and 383 million proteins were clustered on 729 Summit nodes in less than an hour.
 Scalable HipMCL performance was demonstrated over 1,000 Summit nodes.
 In very dense protein similarity networks, the GPU-accelerated HipMCL achieves an order of magnitude speedup compared with CPU-only HipMCL.

 • A high-performance distributed memory overlap/aligner was implemented for long reads.